Ardha Chandrasana: Half Moon Pose

 Philosophy + Origin

-- Use a block at the top of your mat to help encourage proper alignment and aid balance.
+- Place your bottom hand on a block to help encourage proper alignment and aid balance.

-- Keep your standing leg bent and engage your quadriceps.
+- Keep your standing leg bent as much as needed.

 - Practice with your back body against the wall for added support and alignment cues.
 This is a great modification for pregnancy.

-- You can also use a wall in this pose by placing the sole of your lifted foot against it for added balance.
+- Place the sole of your lifted foot against a wall for added balance.

-- Adjust your gaze slowly, either keeping it down, straight ahead or up at the left hand.
-Beginners will find that balancing gets progressively more difficult with each step.
-Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to Extended Triangle.
-Switch sides and begin again.
+- Adjust your gaze slowly, either looking down, straight ahead or up at the left hand.
+Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to the extended triangle.
+Repeat on the other side.